Krafalski/GA-NYC-Bowie/w08/d02/homework/readme.md

 to measure time.
 It is not precise in terms of time keeping but is good enough for our purposes.

-## Persistent TODO app
+## Finish TODO app
 Finish / polish yours (or Jason's) todo app.
 Make sure you understand how it works.
 Make sure you can create, update, read and delete tasks.
+Allow for users to mark a task as done, or return a done task to the pending tasks list, or delete entirely from the completed list.

+## Tasks time logger

+Now use the power of the *component* paradime to integrate your the stopwatch functionality you already built into your todo app.
+Allow for users to start and stop different timers for each task in order to keep a log of how much time is spent on a task.

+Congratulations!
+Now you can keep track of exactly how much time you spend on homework!!!

+## Bonus

+Let's persist you data!

 Go back to express and build a database, and create the 4 main REST routes for cruding tasks